Ditectrev/DP-203/README.md

 - [ ] Ingest: Logic Apps.
 Store: Azure Data Lake Storage.
 Prepare and Train: HDInsight Apache Spark cluster.
 Model and Serve: HDInsight Apache Kafka cluster.
 - [ ] Ingest: Azure Data Factory.
 Store: Azure Blob Storage.
 Prepare and Train: Azure Databricks.
 Model and Serve: Azure Synapse Analytics.
 - [x] Ingest: Azure Data Factory.
 Store: Azure Data Lake Storage.
 Prepare and Train: Azure Databricks.
-Model and Serve: Azure Snapse Analytics.
+Model and Serve: Azure Databricks.
 - [ ] Ingest: Azure Automation.
 Store: Azure files.
 Prepare and Train: HDInsight Apache Storm cluster.
 Model and Serve: Azure Data Lake Storage.

 ### From a website analytics system, you receive data extracts about user interactions such as downloads, link clicks, form submissions, and video plays.
 The data contains the following columns.
 You need to design a star schema to support analytical queries of the data.
 The star schema will contain four tables including a date dimension.
 To which table should you add each column?